The Truth About Effectiveness and Usefulness Of Mnemonics In Learning

 Mnemonics are useful whenever you need to memorize a lot of information on the fly and remember them for at least a couple of hours.

-- during last-minute panic before the exam or company presentation to make sure that the information stays in your memory!
+- during last-minute panic before the exam or company presentation to make sure that the data stays in your memory!